ed-i-tor \'eded-u(r)\ n -s [LL, publisher, fr. L editus] 1. a: one who revises, corrects or arranges the work of others for publication

 My strength and most of my work is line and substantive editing —that is, reviewing a manuscript with an ear to style, voice, and readability, and an eye for redundancy, wordiness, and organization— correcting grammar, punctuation, spelling, syntax, diction, usage, and inconsistency along the way.

 Equally important are what I expressly do not and cannot offer: magic fixes, turning a manuscript into a bestseller, recommending agents, promising that an agent will read your manuscript, and ensuring publication.
-An editor is an editor and an agent is an agent, and never the twain shall meet.
+An editor is an editor and an agent is an agent, and the twain should not meet.

 As I see it, the most important aspect of editing is focus.
 You don't want a rewrite when what's needed is a copy edit.
 You don't want the words meddled with when it's the last minute and the idea is to check for embarrassing outright errors.
 And so on.
 If I address one level of editing when I'm responsible for another, I can't do either properly.